2-REC/opencolorio-build-win/README.md

 ### Python Debug Libraries

-There seems to be an issue in debug mode if the Python debug libraries are installed.
+(TODO: CHECK IF CORRECT - and see if "undef _DEBUG" trick can be applied here) There seems to be an issue in debug mode if the Python debug libraries are installed.
 Related [issue](https://github.com/AcademySoftwareFoundation/OpenColorIO/issues/592):
 "When compiling in debug mode, python27_d.lib is expected but that's usually not installed by default, and there is no need to debug Python.
 The idea is to compile in debug mode but still using the release Python library."